gskaggs/blog/posts/courses.md

 ## Junior Fall
 * Quantum Information Theory
-* Formal Methods and AI
+* Logic in Computer Science and AI
 * Abstract Algebra
 * Philosophy of the Arts